flof/fftags/README.md

 Introduction
 ------------

 In web applications using the RESTful architectural style, one key constraint is statelessness.
-That means that the current state of the application is not stored on the server for each user (in the user-session) but is completely contained in the current URL of the web browser of the user.
+This means that the current state of the application is not stored on the server for each user (in the user-session) but is completely contained in the current URL of the web browser of the user.

 But what is the application state?